sobolevn/dotfiles/README.md

 ### Setting up SublimeText

-You will need to do some extra steps with `sublime`.
-Open an editor and run this command in "Command Palette": `Package Control: Satisfy Dependencies`.
-Restart `sublime`.
+You will need to do some extra steps with `sublime`:
+1. Open an editor
+2. Run this command in "Command Palette": `Package Control: Satisfy Dependencies`
+3. Restart `sublime`

 You are all set!

 ## CLI